grzesiek-galezowski/tdd-ebook/manuscript/235_Classes.md

 ### How far do we go?

-The above example begs three questions:
+The above example begs some questions:

 1. Is there a point where we are sure we have separated all responsibilities?
 2. If there is, how can we be sure we have reached it?